Frequently Asked

 You should only submit your completed Expression of Interest form after collecting all relevant proposal information, including information from other relevant departments or agencies in the local administration.
 If you have difficulties understanding the information required in the form, kindly refer to the question “I have some difficulties filling in my Expression of Interest.
 Who can I ask for support?”
 If some information required to complete the application form is unavailable, applicants can leave that part of the form blank and submit the Expression of Interest.
 All applicants should clearly understand, however, that failing to provide as much information as possible on the form may not only delay the process but reduce a project’s chances of being considered eligible and moving forward to the detailed assessment phase.

-If the proposal does not meet eligibility criteria, the application will be rejected outright.
-Other proposals may also be rejected if the additional information provided through the selection process is insufficient or does not demonstrate considerable impact in comparison with other applications received.
-In this case, the rationale for rejecting an application will be specified and the applicant will have the opportunity to submit a new application for the same proposal once the issues highlighted in the selection process have been addressed.
+The application will be rejected outright if the proposal does not meet the eligibility criteria.
+Other proposals may also be rejected if the additional information provided through the selection process is insufficient or does not demonstrate considerable impact compared with other applications received.
+In this case, the rationale for rejecting an application will be specified, and the applicant will have the opportunity to submit a new application for the same proposal once the issues highlighted in the selection process have been addressed

 Are there examples of successful projects that are receiving Gap Fund support?